balusena/docker-for-devops/03-Docker Images/Docker Image.md

 Error response from daemon: conflict: unable to delete 3b418d7b466a (cannot be forced) - image is being used by running container f830a3324f7d
 ```
+- Note:
-Note:- If any image was used by docker container then we need to stop that container to delete that image
+If any image was used by docker container then we need to stop that container to delete that image
 else we get an error, or we can use -f to remove the image forecfully.

 ### This image was used by two containers ids f830a3324f7d, e47579e053e6 created from image id 3b418d7b466a